 E. Self Adhesive Shipping Labels – These are the labels I use when shipping boxes to FBA warehouses.
 They stick to the boxes well and are very dependable.
 You can also get free shipping labels directly from UPS by clicking here and signing up for a UPS account.

 F. Magic Eraser – I love my Magic Erasers.
 They help me clean up items I plan on selling on Amazon.
 I use them when I’m cleaning up a book cover or if there is any residue on the box of an item I want to sell.
 It helps get out most pen and marker stains.
 It’s abrasive enough to get the dirt or grime off of an item, but not so abrasive as to damage the item itself.

-G. Houston Astros Trash Can – Ok, so this isn’t vital to my FBA business, but I’m a big Astros fan and it adds some fun to my office space.
-Think of things that can add some fun to your office space.
+G. Houston Astros Trash Can – Ok, so this isn’t vital to my FBA business, but I’m a huge Astros fan and my Houston Astros logo trash cans adds some fun to my office space.
+Think of things that can add to your office space to add some fun.
 Don’t let work get too boring.

 H. Book, Books and Books – I love to read, and I keep some of my favorites right at my desk.
 I keep books close so I can take a break from working while continuing to improve myself and my business.
 To see the 14 books that most improved my Amazon FBA business, click here.

 I. Scanner Monkey – This little guy is a mascot of the Scanner Society Facebook group.
 Formerly called Scanner Monkey, Scanner Society is a paid Facebook group focused on helping Amazon sellers grow their online reseller business.
 Use my link above and get the first month for only $5.